rubencaro/bottler/README.md

 ### master

+* Options to filter target servers from command line
 * Resolve server ips only once
 * Add support for deploy to GCE instances
 * remove `helper_scripts` task